North Africa Jewish Heritage Center: History

 The museum has permanent and temporary exhibitions focused on the history and heritage of the Jewish communities of North Africa, particularly Morocco, Algeria and Tunisia.

 The restoration was funded by the Casablanca, Morocco-based businessman David Amar, and was renamed in his honour.
 Work took four years and required a team of Moroccan craftsmen to create the intricate zellige mosaic tile work.

-Reconstructing the building in an authentic Moroccan style was controversial, as some saw it as "importing foreign architecture and damaging a historic building", but it is expected to become one of Jerusalem's top tourist sites.
+Reconstructing the building in an authentic Moroccan style was controversial, as some saw it as "importing foreign architecture and damaging a historic building", but it was envisaged as an important tourist site.

-It was opened in June 2011 in the presence of President Shimon Peres and former President Yitzhak Navon.
+The center opened in June 2011 in the presence of President Shimon Peres and former President Yitzhak Navon.